CHSS-IT/enrollchat/README.md

 * Herokupostgres
 * Redis To Go
 * Heroku Scheduler (to schedule feed ingestion and removal of deleted terms)

+## Getting Started Locally
+* Clone the repository from Github and navigate into it.

+George Mason's CAS server is used for authentication.
+To set up an initial user, replace the generic information in db/seeds with the information for the user you would like to have access.
+Additional users can be added from within the application.

+* run `bin/setup`

+Both the rails server and redis server need to be running locally.

 ## Scheduled Tasks